crispab/codekvast/README.md

     curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
     sudo apt-get install openjdk-8-jdk openjdk-8-doc openjdk-8-source nodejs
     sudo npm install -g phantomjs-prebuilt

+You also must define the environment variable `PHANTOMJS_BIN` to point to the phantomjs executable.
+Put this into your `/etc/profile.d/phantomjs.sh` or your `$HOME/.profile` or similar:

+    export PHANTOMJS_BIN=$(which phantomjs)

 #### TypeScript

-The Codekvast Warehouse web UI is developed with TypeScript and Angular2.
+The Codekvast Warehouse web UI is developed with TypeScript and Angular 4.
 Twitter Bootstrap is used as design framework.

 npm is used for managing the frontend development environment.
 Webpack is used as frontend bundler.